ropy1971/azure-terraform/README.md

 # Comments

-# License

-# Last update: 2020.08.22

 - Please feel free to contribute to these scripts.
 - Fork and Clone are also availables.

+# License

+# Last update: 2020.08.26